EasyRelatively flat and smooth trails that can be completed by almost anyone.

 Day hike along along relatively flat terrain into remote Dwelley Pond.
 Hike back over the same trail or spot a car at the McCarty Field Trailhead to extend the hike.

-Hike over level terrain on the historic Katahdin Lake Tote Road to the sand beaches and unparalleled views of Mount Katahdin on the shores of Katahdin Lake.
+Hike over level terrain on the historic Katahdin Lake Tote Road to the sand beaches and unparalleled views of Katahdin on the shores of Katahdin Lake.

 Level hike along the shores of Cranberry Pond and Rocky Pond near Baxter State Park's south entrance.